Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

   Right: Functions of genetic information processing (GIP) reactions.</b>
 </p>

-In this whole-cell model, translation and degradation are modeled with greater precision than in Tutorial 2.
-Each reaction involves the binding of mRNA to a complex machinery—either a ribosome for translation or a degradosome for degradation.
-As one of the most active molecular species in genetic information processing, mRNA is subject to degradation upon binding to the degradosome.
-This competition between ribosome and degradosome binding serves as an important regulatory mechanism in gene expression, which we will explore in the results section.

 **Replication initiation** is modeled as the binding of the multi-domain protein **DnaA** (encoded by gene *JCVISYN3A_0001*) and the replisome to a specific chromosomal region known as **oriC**[^thornburg_kinetic].

 <p align="center">